 Rattan has never had a more eclectic revival going finally away from the pure natural &soft mood; we love the colorful approach and juxtapositions we see now.
 Some are elegant other more playful.

 As you can see from the example we have just shown you; the rattan vibe ranges from specific objects to larger elements within domestic, retail, or wellbeing-focused locations.
 The cane material can be used to create dramatic elements as the colorful circles in the Kaikaya Restaurant by Masqueespacio or to create a softer, more tranquil effect in the RÖ Skin by O’Sullivan Skoufoglou Architects.

-There is no doubt; rattan creates a soft ambiance adding a retro-chic charm, as we can see, particularly in the counter at The Straits Clan by Takenouchi Webb.
+There is no doubt; the contemporary rattan vibe creates a soft ambiance adding a retro-chic charm, as we can see, particularly in the counter at The Straits Clan by Takenouchi Webb.
 Curious to see more It’s Trending examples?
 Check the series here!